When you need someone to come to you, come to us

 - Physical fluidity: How to seem neither rigid and stiff, nor frantic and frenzied.

 - Voice control: Natural methods to connect a speaker emotionally with the words you’re saying.

 For a leader who wants to communicate at this crucial moment, there’s nothing more important right now than getting better at video—and no one better to teach you how.

 Fred Garcia will give you the tools to make yourself as strong a leader on video as you are in person.

 Contact Executive Communication Council executive director David Murray for details: [email protected]

 Meet Fred Garcia

-For nearly 40 years Helio Fred Garcia has helped leaders build trust, inspire loyalty, and lead effectively.
+For more than 40 years Helio Fred Garcia has helped leaders build trust, inspire loyalty, and lead effectively.
 He is the author, most recently, of The Agony of Decision: Mental Readiness and Leadership in a Crisis.
 Fred has coached more than 400 CEOs of major corporations, plus thousands of other high-profile people in other complex fields, including doctors, scientists, lawyers, financial executives, military officers, and government officials.
 Fred is a highly sought keynote and motivational speaker, and teaches about management and leadership at New York University and at Columbia University.